 We know things may be difficult for your child while they are waiting to have their treatment.
-There is support available if they are feeling anxious, stressed or overwhelmed.
-Click here to find mental health support where you live.
+There is support available if they are feeling anxious, stressed, or overwhelmed.

 Free text and online support

 Shout - all ages

 With this 24/7 crisis text messaging service, you can send a text message any time of day or night wherever you are - every conversation is with a real person.